scipp/ess/docs/getting-started/installation.rst

 Once ``mamba`` is installed, you can replace ``conda`` with ``mamba`` when you install any packages or create an environment.

-With the provided environment file
+Use the provided environment file
 ----------------------------------

 1. Download :download:`ess.yml <../environments/ess.yml>`.